Kiruthiha13/python-credit-risk-analysis/README.md

 #### 3. Dynamic Programming

 Dynamic Programming was used to efficiently search for the optimal bucket boundaries.

-The algorithm:

-1. Considers possible FICO score splits.
-2. Calculates the log-likelihood for each possible bucket.
-3. Stores the best solution for each number of buckets.
-4. Records the optimal split positions.
-5. Backtracks through the stored split positions to recover the optimal FICO boundaries.

 This approach avoids manually selecting arbitrary FICO ranges.

 #### 4. Rating Assignment